Learn about actual and potential costs

 Find the vendor to meet your needs

 Where can I purchase ?

 There is a medium level of market share concentration in the general office supplies market, with the top two suppliers, Staples and Office Depot, accounting for about 40.0% of market revenue in 2020.
-Market share concentration has been declining over the past three-year period due to rising competition from online...
+Market share concentration has been rising over the past three-year period due to increasing consolidation among competitors...
 Subscribe to learn more.

 Questions to ask potential suppliers